How to Maximize Inbox Delivery: Best Practices that You Can Implement Today

 There is more than just one reason why attachments should not be present in a marketing email:

-1. ISPs will probably filter your email to spam if it contains an attachment because it is a tactics spammers use;
+Inbox providers will probably filter your email to spam if it contains an attachment because it is a tactic spammers use;

-2. Recipients might mark your email as spam even if it will get through to them;
+Recipients might mark your email as spam even if it get through to them;

-3. With an attachment email gets larger and decreases user experience, for various reasons it is uncomfortable and sometimes impossible to download attachments, especially from mobile devices.
+With an attachment, email gets larger and decreases user experience, for various reasons it is uncomfortable and sometimes impossible to download attachments, especially from mobile devices.

 As an alternative, it is much better to provide a link to the content you wanted to share in the attachment.

-The idea of the image-only email is attractive to many marketers because it kind of solves many issues.
+The idea of an image-only email is attractive to many marketers because it’s eye grabbing and more interactive.
 Unfortunately, at the same time it creates new issues:

-• It takes much longer to load, it is irritating and you can be marked as spam;
+It takes much longer to load, it may be irritating and you can be marked as spam;

-• Sometimes image email won’t adjust to a certain device type that will result in the unreadable text;
+Sometimes an image email won’t adjust to a certain device type that will result in an unreadable content;

 It is better to use both text and images in your email in a healthy ratio, which is usually 80% text and 20% images.

-Absence of unsubscribe link or a link that is hard to see in the email causes nothing but irritation from your recipients.
-There are also spam laws and regulations that clearly state you have to include an unsubscribe link.
+The absence of an unsubscribe link or a link that is hard to find in the email causes nothing but irritation from your recipients.
+There are also spam laws and regulations that clearly state you have to include an unsubscribe link in a visible place.

 Benefits of including an unsubscribe link: